Vorex075/chx/README.md

 # chx
-A lightweight go-like channel library for cpp23+.
+A **lightweight go-like channel** library for cpp23+.

 > [!NOTE]
-> This proyect is still not finished.
-Still, you can create issues if you find any problem or have any suggestions.
+> This project is **still in progress**, but you can create issues if you encounter any problems or have suggestions.

 ---
 The library includes: